heathermiller/dist-prog-book/chapter/8/big-data.md

     REDUCE word, count USING 'python reduce.py';
 ```
 This query uses mapper.py for transforming inputdata into (word, count) pair, distributes data to reducers by hashing on word column (given by CLUSTER) and uses reduce.py.
-INSERT INTO, UPDATE, and DELETE are not supported which makes it easier to handle reader and writer concurrency.

 ***Serialization/Deserialization***